AsparuhT/Portfolio-Website/README.md

 # Portfolio Website

 This is a  portfolio website with a contact form.
-It has provides links to other projects as well as to my GitHub account and has a contact form which can send your messages to me.
+It provides links to other projects I have made as well as to my GitHub account, where the code for these projectas can be found.
+The user exprience is enchansed with cool JavaScript animations and a picture of myself.
+Also ,it has a contact form.

 ## Table of Contents